Baldwin, Pennsylvania: Demographics

-Baldwin Borough is served by the Baldwin Borough Library.
-It has three volunteer fire companies, an Emergency Medical Service, and a Police force of 29 sworn officers.

 Government and politics

-The Borough of Baldwin is represented by elected officials including a 7-member Borough Council taking the position of Baldwin's Legislative Branch, and a Borough Mayor serving as the borough's Executive Branch.
-There are nine voting districts in the borough, Baldwin is included in the 14th Congressional District; 45th State Senatorial District with 2 State Legislative Districts (36th and 38th) serving our residents.
+The Borough of Baldwin is represented by elected officials including a 7-member borough council taking the position of Baldwin's Legislative Branch, and a borough mayor serving as the borough's Executive Branch.
+There are nine voting districts in the borough, Baldwin is included in the 14th Congressional District; 45th State Senatorial District with 2 State Legislative Districts (36th and 38th) serving its residents.

 The Borough Council is a seven-membered body of lawmakers who abide by and amend the "Borough Code".
 Members are elected at-large to serve four year terms.
 Agenda Meetings are held the second Tuesday of each month at 7:30 p.m. at the Municipal Building.
 Regular Meetings are held the third Tuesday of each month at 7:30 p.m. at the Municipal Building.